doenjon/buckEuchre/BUCK_EUCHRE_RULES.md

 **Bidding Rules:**
 - Each bid must be higher than the previous bid
 - Player can pass and cannot re-enter bidding
-- Dealer must bid if all other players pass (dealer is "stuck")
+- **If all players pass:** Hand is over, deal passes to next player, no scoring
 - Bidding ends when one player has highest bid and all others have passed

 **Winning Bidder:**